quantumatic/stellar/crates/ry_interner/README.md

 ...

-/// Represents unique symbol corresponding to some interned string. pub type Symbol = usize;
+/// Represents unique symbol corresponding to some interned string. pub type Symbol = u32;

 ...
 ```

-On a 32 bit target, size of `usize` is 4 bytes and on a 64 bit target, this is 8 bytes.
+Size of `usize` is 4 bytes.
 But this is ok, because 4 bytes is enough for storing `4294967296` unique identifiers (which is far enough).

 Ry also provides builtin symbols that will already be interned when interner will be initialized: